Ibram X. Kendi: Early life and education

-Kendi was born in the Jamaica neighborhood of the New York City borough of Queens, as Ibram Henry Rogers, to middle-class parents, Carol Rogers, a former business analyst for a health-care organization, and Larry Rogers, a tax accountant and then hospital chaplain.
+Kendi was born in the Jamaica neighborhood of the New York City borough of Queens, as Ibram Henry Rogers, to middle-class African-American parents, Carol Rogers, a former business analyst for a health-care organization, and Larry Rogers, a tax accountant and then hospital chaplain.
 Larry and Carol were both deeply religious and profoundly influenced by black liberation theology.
 They met as student activists.
 Both of Kendi's parents are now retired and work as Methodist ministers.
 He has an older brother, Akil.

 From third to eighth grade, Kendi attended private Christian schools in Queens.
 In 1997, then age 15, Kendi moved with his family to Manassas, Virginia, after having attended John Bowne High School as a freshman.
 He attended Stonewall Jackson High School, named for Confederate general Thomas J. "Stonewall" Jackson, for his final three years of high school.
 He graduated in 2000.
 In 2020, a petition circulated calling for the renaming of the high school.
 Warren Christian, a direct descendant of Jackson, called for the school to be rechristened in honor of Kendi.
 The school was instead ultimately renamed for Arthur Reed, a longtime employee.

 In 2005, Kendi received dual B.S. degrees in African American studies and magazine production from Florida A&M University.
 One of his professors, who taught a course on African history, described him as a student who sat at the front of class, participated in lively debate with other students, and was "engaged and attentive."
 Originally intending to become a sports journalist or news broadcaster, he interned for both The Atlanta Journal-Constitution and The Mobile Register as an undergrad.
 After these internships, he became more interested in pursuing a career that involved African American studies.
 He also interned with the Tallahassee Democrat and wrote a weekly column for Florida A&M's student newspaper, The Famuan.
 His Famuan column was discontinued at the request of the Democrat after he wrote an article claiming European people had invented HIV/AIDS to fight off the "extinction" of their race.
 According to the Washington Post, Kendi realized in college that "judging white people as a group is as racist as judging black people as a group."

 Kendi continued his studies at Temple University where he was advised by Ama Mazama, earning an M.A. in 2007 and a Ph.D. in 2010, both in African American studies.
-Kendi's dissertation was titled "The Black Campus Movement: An Afrocentric Narrative History of the Struggle to Diversify Higher Education, 1965-1972."
+Kendi's dissertation was titled "The Black Campus Movement: An Afrocentric Narrative History of the Struggle to Diversify Higher Education, 1965–1972."